 - tissues can join together in an abnormal way

 How soon will I recover?

-You should be able to return to work after 3 to 4 weeks, depending on how much surgery you need and your type of work.
+You should be able to return to work after a few weeks, depending on your recovery and the type of work you do.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

 You should make a full recovery, with the symptoms of acid reflux gone or much improved.